House-of-M/contributors-wall/CONTRIBUTING.md

 ## Pull Requests
-- Make sure you give your PR a clear discription and **meaningful title** of your contribution are requested.
+- Make sure you give your PR a clear description and a **meaningful title** of your contribution.
-- Fork this original repo to your own account.
+- Fork this original repo to your account.
 - Clone the project to your local machine or in the browser.
-- Create a new branch for you contribution and name it relatively (e.g: **dark-theme-feature** or **contributors-counter**)
+- Create a new branch for your contribution and name it relatively (e.g: **dark-theme-feature** or **contributors-counter**)
-- Document your code, no one has time to figure out the meaning of your ancient rituals codes ...
+- Document your code, no one has time to figure out the meaning of your ancient ritual codes ...
-- Make sure your contribution don't break existing features.
+- Make sure your contribution doesn't break existing features.
 - Link the issue(s) you worked on in your pull request description.
-- Use visual displays (screenshots, pictures, videos) to express the new changes you added in your PR if you contributed to an issue that affects the looks, functions of the project.
+- Use visual displays (screenshots, pictures, videos) to express the new changes you added in your PR if you contributed to an issue that affects the looks, and functions of the project.

 # Issues
-- Issues are labbeled to make it easier for contributors/mantainers identify them.
+- Issues are labeled to make it easier for contributors or maintainers to identify them.
 - Always check the existing issues to avoid conflict and duplicates.
 - Request to be assigned to an issue before you start working on it.